-Quickly add a colour or multiple colours, to Document Assets in the Library panel.
-This allows the colours to be published to a library and used across the design.
+Quickly add a color, or multiple colors, to Document Assets in the Library panel.
+This allows the colors to be published to a library and used across the design.

 Add character style to assets ( ⇧ + ⌘ + T / ⇧ + Ctrl + T )